Part of speech: adjective

 "It was a surprise to hear a stentorian voice coming from such a small body."

-Stentorian is the adjective for a loud, booming voice.
-Stentor is the proper noun, or name, of the original loudmouth.
-Then stentor can be used as a common noun for anyone with a powerful voice.
+Stentorian is an adjective to describe a loud, booming voice.
+"Stentor" is the proper noun from Homer's "Iliad," but "stentor" is a common noun for anyone with a powerful voice.

 Did you Know?

 Thank Homer for this one.
-In the classic tale the “Iliad,” Stentor is the name of the herald who delivered proclamations to the Greek army during the Trojan War.
-It was said that his voice was as loud as 50 men put together, but you don’t have to be quite that loud to still be called stentorian.
+In the classic epic poem the "Iliad,” Stentor is the name of the herald who delivered proclamations to the Greek army during the Trojan War.
+It was said that his voice was as loud as 50 men together, but you don't have to be quite that loud to be called "stentorian."